oomol-flows/image-edit/README.md

 3. Connect blocks to create your desired processing pipeline
 4. Execute workflows to process your images

-These task blocks provide a foundation for building sophisticated image processing applications within the OOMOL ecosystem.
+These traditional image processing task blocks provide a foundation for building sophisticated conventional image editing applications within the OOMOL ecosystem, using proven algorithms and techniques without AI dependencies.